fedeghe/searchHash/README.md

 }
 ```

-To run the tests and  know more about the implementation just README.md into the source folder.
+To run the tests and know more about the implementation just get a look at the README.md into the source folder.